nagy135/capture-nvim/README.md

 ## Usage
 ![demo](demo_todo_list.png)
-This plugin is in initial development so all we have now is :

 + leader X - create new todo
 + leader J - jump to file (improved gF that jumps to column as well as line)